 Located 45 miles south of Salt Lake City, Utah, Brigham Young University is home to more than 33,000 full-time undergraduate and graduate students and is sponsored by the Church of Jesus Christ of Latter-day Saints.

 The BYU Food Science Sensory Laboratory was established in 1986 and was overseen by Dr. Lynn Ogden Ph.D., past chair of the Department of Nutrition, Dietetics & Food Science.
 The Sensory Lab was under the management of Dr. Laura Jefferies, Ph.D. from 1998-2011, Dr. Michelle Lloyd Call, Ph.D. from 2011-2016, and Jennifer Thurgood from 2016-2019.
+The lab is currently managed by Audrey Morgan and Kate Gentry.

 In January 1998, the Sensory Lab found its current home in the newly renovated Eyring Science Center.
 It is a beautiful facility with seven computerized panel booths which use Compusense® data collection and analysis software.